In the Press

 Lowenstein Clinic Recommends Reforms to Liberia’s Concessions System

 A paper released on March 14 by the Allard K. Lowenstein International Human Rights Clinic at Yale Law School addresses significant gaps under Liberian law regarding the oversight of large-scale agricultural concessions.
+Under the concession agreements, the Liberian government gives multinational corporations the rights to farm and develop large tracts of land, regardless of whether that land is already occupied.
 Civil society groups and government actors fear that existing tensions related to agricultural concessions, if left unresolved, could lead to widespread violence.
 The threat of destabilization is particularly acute given the upcoming presidential election, which will mark the country’s first transition between democratically elected administrations since 1944.